What to Expect at Your anti ageing Consultation – consultation-based treatment at Core Aesthetics, Oakleigh, Melbourne. Individually assessed.

 Frontal Assessment

-You will be assessed face-on in good light.
+You will be assessed face on in good light.
 Your practitioner is looking at: Proportions: How do your features relate to each other?
 Is your face wider at the cheekbones, the jawline, or the forehead?
 Are your eyes balanced in size and position?
 Is your chin proportioned to your face overall?
 Symmetry: Most faces have subtle asymmetries.
 One side might be fuller, or one cheekbone more defined.
 Understanding these asymmetries is important because treatment should respect and work with them, not against them.
 Volume distribution: Where has volume been lost with age?
 Is it the cheeks, temples, under the eyes, or lower face?
 Different areas require different approaches.
 Skin quality: Skin texture, elasticity, and tone all affect what treatment is suitable.
 Thin, delicate skin requires different product placement than thick, resilient skin.
 Skin laxity changes what is realistic to achieve.
 Dynamic lines: These are lines that appear when you move (smiling, frowning, raising eyebrows).
 They are different from static lines that are visible at rest.

 Profile Assessment

 You will be assessed from the side.
 This view reveals things that frontal assessment does not: Chin projection and how it relates to your nose and lips.
 Jawline definition from ear to chin.
 The plane of your forehead and how it relates to your face overall.
 Whether sagging or volume loss is affecting your profile.
 How the neck relates to the lower face.
 Profile assessment is critical for certain concerns.
 For example, if you are considering chin filler, side profile is often more important than front view.
-Similarly, jawline definition shows differently in profile than it does face-on.
+Similarly, jawline definition shows differently in profile than it does face on.

 Movement Assessment